Skip to main content

 Domain Analysis

-Activity was distributed across 7 domains, led by Security & Cyber (9 incidents, 31%) and Agentic Systems (5 incidents).
+Activity was distributed across 7 domains, led by Security & Cyber (17 incidents, 37%) and Human-AI Control (8 incidents).
 This spread suggests AI threats are materializing across multiple fronts rather than concentrating in a single area.

 Severity & Failure Stages